awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 1. Choose **Create a new domain**\.

-   Alternatively, choose **Get Started** if this is the first Amazon ES domain that you will create for your AWS account\.
+   Alternatively, choose **Get Started** if this is your first Amazon ES domain in the AWS Region\.

+1. For **Choose deployment type**, select the option that best\-matches the purpose of your domain\.
+   + **Production** domains use Multi\-AZ and dedicated master nodes and for higher availability\.
+   + **Development and testing** domains use a single Availability Zone\.
+   + **Custom** domains let you choose from all configuration options\.
+**Important**
+Different deployment types present different options on subsequent screens\.
+For comprehensiveness, these steps include all options \(the **Custom** deployment type\)\.

+1. For **Elasticsearch version**, we recommend that you choose the latest version\.
+For more information, see [Supported Elasticsearch Versions](what-is-amazon-elasticsearch-service.md#aes-choosing-version)\.

+1. Choose **Next**\.

-1. On the **Define domain** page, for **Domain name**, type a name for your domain\.
-The domain name must meet the following criteria:
+1. For **Elasticsearch domain name**, type a domain name\.
+The name must meet the following criteria:
-   + Uniquely identifies a domain
+   + Unique to your account and Region
    + Starts with a lowercase letter
    + Contains between 3 and 28 characters
    + Contains only lowercase letters a\-z, the numbers 0\-9, and the hyphen \(\-\)

+1. For **Availability Zones**, choose 1\-AZ, 2\-AZ, or 3\-AZ\.
+For more information, see [Configuring a Multi\-AZ Domain](es-managedomains.md#es-managedomains-multiaz)\.

-1. For **Version**, choose an Elasticsearch version for your domain\.
-We recommend that you choose the latest version\.
-For more information, see [Supported Elasticsearch Versions](what-is-amazon-elasticsearch-service.md#aes-choosing-version)\.
+1. For **Instance type**, choose an instance type for the data nodes\.
+For more information, see [Supported Instance Types](aes-supported-instance-types.md)\.

-1. Choose **Next**\.
+**Note**
+Not all Availability Zones support all instance types\.
+If you choose **3\-AZ**, we recommend choosing current\-generation instance types such as R4 or I3\.

-1. For **Instance count**, choose the number of instances that you want\.
+1. For **Number of instances**, choose the number of data nodes\.

-   The default is one\.
    For maximum values, see [Cluster and Instance Limits](aes-limits.md#clusterresource)\.
-We recommend a minimum of three instances to avoid potential Elasticsearch issues, such as the split brain issue\.
-If you have three [dedicated master nodes](es-managedomains-dedicatedmasternodes.md), we still recommend a minimum of two data nodes for replication\.
 Single node clusters are fine for development and testing, but should not be used for production workloads\.
-For more guidance, see [Sizing Amazon ES Domains](sizing-domains.md)\.
+For more guidance, see [Sizing Amazon ES Domains](sizing-domains.md) and [Configuring a Multi\-AZ Domain](es-managedomains.md#es-managedomains-multiaz)\.

-1. For **Instance type**, choose an instance type for the data nodes\.

-   To see a list of the instance types that Amazon ES supports, see [Supported Instance Types](aes-supported-instance-types.md)\.

-1. \(Optional\) If you must ensure cluster stability or if you have a domain that has more than 10 instances, enable a dedicated master node\.
-Dedicated master nodes increase cluster stability and are required for a domain that has an instance count greater than 10\.
-For more information, see [About Dedicated Master Nodes](es-managedomains-dedicatedmasternodes.md)\.
+1. \(Optional\) Enable or disable [dedicated master nodes](es-managedomains-dedicatedmasternodes.md)\.
+Dedicated master nodes increase cluster stability and are required for domains that have instance counts greater than 10\.
+We recommend three dedicated master nodes for production domains\.

-   1. Select the **Enable dedicated master** check box\.

-   1. For **Dedicated master instance type**, choose an instance type for the dedicated master node\.

-      For a list of the instance types that Amazon ES supports, see [Supported Instance Types](aes-supported-instance-types.md)\.
 **Note**
-You can choose an instance type for the dedicated master node that differs from the instance type that you choose for the data nodes\.
+You can choose different instance types for your dedicated master nodes and data nodes\.
 For example, you might select general purpose or storage\-optimized instances for your data nodes, but compute\-optimized instances for your dedicated master nodes\.

-   1. For **Dedicated master instance count**, choose the number of instances for the dedicated master node\.

-      We recommend choosing an odd number of instances to avoid potential Elasticsearch issues, such as the split brain issue\.
-The default and recommended number is three\.

-1. \(Optional\) Select the **Enable zone awareness** check box\.

-   Zone awareness distributes Amazon ES data nodes across two Availability Zones in the same region\.
-If you enable zone awareness, you must have an even number of instances in the instance count, and you must use the native Elasticsearch API to create replica shards for your cluster\.
-This process allows for the even distribution of shards across two Availability Zones\.
-For more information, see [Enabling Zone Awareness](es-managedomains.md#es-managedomains-zoneawareness)\.

-1. For **Storage type**, choose either **Instance** \(the default\) or **EBS**\.
+1. For **Storage type**, choose either **Instance** \(default\) or **EBS**\.

-   If your Amazon ES domain requires more storage, use an EBS volume for storage rather than the storage that is attached to the selected instance type\.
    Domains with large indices or large numbers of indices often benefit from the increased storage capacity of EBS volumes\.
 For guidance on creating especially large domains, see [Petabyte Scale](petabyte-scale.md)\.
-If you choose **EBS**, the following boxes appear:
+If you choose **EBS**, the following options appear:

    1. For **EBS volume type**, choose an EBS volume type\.

-      If you choose Provisioned IOPS \(SSD\) for the EBS volume type, for **Provisioned IOPS**, type the baseline IOPS performance that you want\.
+      If you choose **Provisioned IOPS \(SSD\)** for the EBS volume type, for **Provisioned IOPS**, type the baseline IOPS performance that you want\.
 For more information, see [Amazon EBS Volumes](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSVolumes.html) in the Amazon EC2 documentation\.

    1. For **EBS volume size**, type the size of the EBS volume that you want to attach to each data node\.

       **EBS volume size** is per node\.
-You can calculate the total cluster size for the Amazon ES domain using the following formula: \(number of data nodes\) \* \(EBS volume size\)\.
+You can calculate the total cluster size for the Amazon ES domain by multiplying the number of data nodes by the EBS volume size\.
 The minimum and maximum size of an EBS volume depends on both the specified EBS volume type and the instance type that it's attached to\.
 To learn more, see [EBS Volume Size Limits](aes-limits.md#ebsresource)\.

+1. \(Optional\) To enable node\-to\-node encryption, select the **Node\-to\-node encryption** check box\.
+For more information, see [Node\-to\-node Encryption for Amazon Elasticsearch Service](ntn.md)\.

-1. \(Optional\) To enable encryption of data at rest, select the **Enable encryption at rest** check box\.
+1. \(Optional\) To enable encryption of data at rest, select the **Enable encryption of data at rest** check box\.

    Select **\(Default\) aws/es** to have Amazon ES create a KMS encryption key on your behalf \(or use the one that it already created\)\.
 Otherwise, choose your own KMS encryption key from the **KMS master key** menu\.
 To learn more, see [Encryption of Data at Rest for Amazon Elasticsearch Service](encryption-at-rest.md)\.

-1. For **Automated snapshot start hour**, choose the hour for automated daily snapshots of domain indices\.
+1. For **Automated snapshot start hour**, choose a low traffic time for Amazon ES to take automated snapshots\.

    For more information and recommendations, see [Configuring Automatic Snapshots](#es-createdomain-configure-snapshots)\.